ZacharyGeurts/AMOURANTHRTX/README.md

 Smaller downloads?
 Maybe I'm not selling this right.

 We are probably more like a secure layer at this point, so you have no obligation to share code back with us.
+I'm a nerd.
+I would love it if you did.
+You guys can have the issues page for your forum.
 Boring.
 Nope.
 It is RTX so we can turn on the lights and let you infinitely dig in the light with a day night cycle etc, at no cost because RTX can draw a world very fast.
 We can shrink and grow any color everywhere as light or materials or translucent objects, without sweating the GPU so we blast annoying high frame rates to prove a point.
 The Zero cost RTX Demo scene is about to become a reality for everyone, bois.